 Nowadays there is great research potential in analyzing the vast amount of data collected from social media and social network applications.
-In order to explore the correlations among this data and social activities, modeling techniques such as data mining and machine learning have been applied in combination with ad hoc query and complicated post-query analysis.
-Use of high-level platforms such as Pig, Hive, and Spark SQL to support this type of sophisticated analysis has become popular.
+In order to explore the correlations among this data and social activities, modeling techniques such as data mining and machine learning solutions have been applied in combination with ad hoc query and complicated post-query data analysis.
+Use of high-level platforms such as Pig, Hive, and Spark SQL to support this type of sophisticated analysis has become the most popular solution.
 However, the question remains: which of the available software building blocks can serve users best according to their data needs?
-This question motivated us to research the execution flow and performance characteristics of these platforms, focusing on our special interests of social media data, to provide a detailed comparison of highlevel language frameworks for ad hoc queries and applications.
+This question motivated us to research the execution flow and performance characteristics of these platforms, focusing on our special interests of social media data, to provide a detailed comparison for ad hoc queries and applications performed on top of them.